-Linda Q. Lambert is aa retired community college library director, a recent graduate of the Stonecoast MFA Creative Writing program at the University of Southern Maine, the mother of four sons and three daughters, and grandmother to thirteen.
+Linda Q. Lambert is a retired community college library director, a 2015 graduate of the Stonecoast MFA Creative Writing program at the University of Southern Maine, the mother of four sons and three daughters, and grandmother to thirteen.

 She also holds a masters degree in Journalism from the University of Southern California and one in library science from Emporia State University.